J0hnMatrix/Synology-Update-DNS-from-DHCP/README.md

    - scripts
      - synology_dhcp_dns_autoupdate

+- Copy all the files inside this folder
 - Change the value of the "settings" file if required.
 - Give execution permission for the file "install.sh"
 - Install the script by launching "./install.sh"